|

 Install the latest tested driver from the Stone Driver Finder or the motherboard manufacturer's web site.
 IMPORTANT: Please ensure that you install the full driver package, not just the base driver.
 The base driver does not give you access to additional features installed by the full package.

-Enable the following setting in the LAN controller’s properties within Windows; ‘Wake on Magic Packet from power off state’ as shown in the image below.
-Note: Some laptop models do not support Wake on LAN from S5 while the lid is closed.
-Please test the required functionality in your development environment.
+Enable the following setting in the LAN controller’s properties within Windows; ‘Wake on Magic Packet from power off state’ as shown in the image below. |

 Applies to: